dunkston/ColorBot/README.txt

 rainbow: after activation, every X (default 10) messages, user's color will cycle through the rainbow
 shutdown: only usable by the person hosting the bot, shuts down the bot
 suggest: allows a user to suggest something to the server, and sends it to a channel named "suggestions"
+mute: mute a user so they can't type in text channels
+unmute: unmutes a user
+reload: reloads the cache of a command so you don't need to restart the bot to apply changes

 Additional Information
-Will assign the role "New People" to new members, and delete it after a day If you want to add support for more named colors, add them to colors.json Welcomes a user in "general" channel on join and DMs them info Run the bot by typing "node ." in the bot's directory
+Will assign the role "New People" to new members, and delete it after a day If you want to add support for more named colors, add them to colors.json Welcomes a user in "general" channel on join and DMs them info Run the bot by typing "node ." in the bot's directory or using run.bat Server logs, including information such as message edits, will be sent to a channel named "logs"